-- (a) Allocate Grant Funds. - The Trustees shall allocate moneys from the Fund as grants.
-A grant may be awarded only for a project or activity that satisfies the criteria and furthers the purposes of this Article. - Develop Grant Criteria.
-The Trustees shall develop criteria for awarding grants under this Article.
-The criteria developed shall include consideration of the following: - (1) The significant enhancement and conservation of water quality in the State. - The objectives of the basinwide management plans for the State's river (2) basins and watersheds. - The promotion of regional integrated ecological networks insofar as (3) they affect water quality. - The specific areas targeted as being environmentally sensitive.
-(4) - The geographic distribution of funds as appropriate.
-(5) - The preservation of water resources with significant recreational or (6) economic value and uses. - The development of a network of riparian buffer-greenways bordering (7) and connecting the State's waterways that will serve environmental. educational, and recreational uses. - (c) Develop Additional Guidelines. - The Trustees may develop guidelines in addition to the grant criteria consistent with and as necessary to implement this Article. - Acquisition of Land.
+- (a) Allocate Grant Funds.
+The Trustees shall allocate moneys from the Fund as grants.
+A grant may be awarded only for a project or activity that satisfies the criteria and furthers the purposes of this Article. (b) Develop Grant Criteria.
+The Trustees shall develop criteria for awarding - grants under this Article.
+The criteria developed shall include consideration of the following:

+(1) The significant enhancement and conservation of water quality in the - (1) The significant enhancement and conservation of water quality in the State. - (2) The objectives of the basinwide management plans for the State's river basins and watersheds. - (3) The promotion of regional integrated ecological networks insofar as they affect water quality. - (4) The specific areas targeted as being environmentally sensitive. - (5) The geographic distribution of funds as appropriate. - (6) The preservation of water resources with significant recreational or economic value and uses. - (7) The development of a network of riparian buffer-greenways bordering and connecting the State's waterways that will serve environmental, educational, and recreational uses. - (c) Develop Additional Guidelines.
+The Trustees may develop guidelines in addition to the grant criteria consistent with and as necessary to implement this Article. - (d) Acquisition of Land.
 The Trustees may acquire land by purchase, negotiation, gift, or devise.
 Any acquisition of land by the Trustees must be reviewed and approved by the Council of State and the deed for the land subject to approval of the Attorney General before the acquisition can become effective.
 In determining whether to acquire land as permitted by this Article, the Trustees shall consider whether the acquisition furthers the purposes of this Article and may also consider recommendations from the Council.
-Nothing in this section shall allow the Trustees to acquire land under the right of eminent domain. - Exchange of Land.
-The Trustees may exchange any land they acquire in carrying out the powers conferred on the Trustees by this Article. - Land Management.
-The Trustees may designate managers or managing agencies of the lands acquired under this Article.

-(g) Tax Credit Certification. - The Trustees shall develop guidelines to determine whether land donated for a tax credit under G.S.
+Nothing in this section shall allow the Trustees to acquire land under the right of eminent domain. - (e) Exchange of Land.
+The Trustees may exchange any land they acquire in carrying out the powers conferred on the Trustees by this Article. - (f) Land Management.
+The Trustees may designate managers or managing agencies of the lands acquired under this Article. - (g) Tax Credit Certification.
+The Trustees shall develop guidelines to determine whether land donated for a tax credit under G.S.
 105-130.34 or G.S.
 105-151.12 are suitable for one of the purposes under this Article and may be certified for a tax credit.